 The 7 Biggest Nutrition Myths

 Food producing corporations will say anything just to sell their products.
 Why do we believe them?
 Because misinformation and myths are much more seductive than the truth.
-Here are some of the biggest myths of mainstream and fitness nutrition :

 1. High protein diets are bad for your health

-Among ordinary people and even in fitness and bodybuilding circles there is a myth circling, that a high protein diet can cause kidney disease, forming of kidney stones and osteoporosis.
+Among ordinary people and even in fitness and bodybuilding circles there is a myth circulating, that a high protein diet can cause kidney disease, forming of kidney stones and osteoporosis.
 Recent studies, however, have shown that in the long term, a high protein diet has almost the opposite effect on healthy people.

 In the long term, protein has a strong association with improved bone health and a lower risk of osteoporosis (1,2).
 Also, high protein doesn’t seem to be associated with kidney stones and kidney diseases in otherwise healthy people (3,4).